Best Crypto Cards in Costa Rica (2026)

 Proof of Costa Rican address via recibo de servicios (utility bill from ICE for electricity/internet, AyA for water, or JASEC/CNFL for regional electricity), estado de cuenta (bank statement from Banco Nacional, BAC, Scotiabank, or Banco de Costa Rica), or contrato de arrendamiento (rental agreement, common for digital nomads).

 Physical cards ship to Costa Rican addresses within 14-21 business days from international issuers.
 Virtual cards are available immediately for cards with Apple Pay and Google Pay use.
-Costa Rica's 95%+ internet penetration makes virtual card activation straightforward.
+Costa Rica's 95%+ internet penetration makes virtual card activation simple.

 Spending Tips for Costa Rica